liveblocks/liveblocks/packages/liveblocks-devtools/README.md

 ### Firefox

-1. Run `turbo build:firefox --filter @liveblocks/devtools` from the project root to build the browser extension
+1. Run `turbo build:firefox` from this directory to build the browser extension
 1. Navigate to
    [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)
 1. Disable the production Liveblocks extension, if you already have it installed